 - Products moving through LaGrange lock travel to 135 counties in 18 states + international destinations.
 A closure at LaGrange for a year would increase transportation costs by an additional $1.7B/year, with a loss of $2.1B in farm-dependent income.
 (National Waterways Foundation;

-- A USDA study released last year showed if we rebuilt the locks in most need of capital improvements within 10 years, it would inject $72B additional dollars into the nation’s GDP. (attached)
+- A USDA study released in August 2019 showed if we rebuilt the locks in most need of capital improvements within 10 years, it would inject $72B additional dollars into the nation’s GDP. (attached)

-- The framework for the first increment of NESP lays out more than 225 ecosystem restoration projects on hundreds of thousands of acres that include island building, fish passage, floodplain restoration and reconnection, water level management, side channel and backwater restoration, wing dam/dike alteration, and shoreline protection;
+- The framework for the first 15-year increment of NESP lays out more than 225 ecosystem restoration (out of 1,010 identified) projects on hundreds of thousands of acres that include island building, fish passage, floodplain restoration and reconnection, water level management, side channel and backwater restoration, wing dam/dike alteration, and shoreline protection;

 - The USGS long-term resource monitoring program indicates we’re losing 2.5% - 3% of existing good habitat annually on the Miss/Illinois Rivers every year.
 The current environmental work by the Corps is only replacing it at ½ % of restored habitat per year through the Upper Mississippi River Recovery program;